Skip to content

 #hostname = ''

-# Support for adding custom key-value, and the value must be a string
+# Support adding custom key-value pairs, where value must be a string

 #instanceID=''